zyf0717/zyf0717.github.io/_posts/2020-05-23-jupyter-server-on-pi.markdown

 ![Pi with Ice Tower](https://zyf0717.github.io/assets/images/pi-ice-tower.jpg)

-After setting up [SSH for my Raspberry Pi 4B](https://www.raspberrypi.org/documentation/remote-access/ssh/) and a [Jupyter](https://jupyter.org/) environment (using [Anaconda](https://www.anaconda.com/)), I wanted to see if I was able to remotely start and access a Jupyter server hosted on the Pi.
+After setting up [SSH for my Raspberry Pi 4B](https://www.raspberrypi.org/documentation/remote-access/ssh/) and [Jupyter](https://jupyter.org/) (using [Anaconda](https://www.anaconda.com/)), I wanted to see if I was able to remotely start and access a Jupyter server hosted on the Pi.

 A quick search yielded quite a few guides, all with different instructions.
-After a couple of rounds of trials-and-errors, I set out below amalgamated steps that ultimately worked for me on the Pi.
+After a couple of rounds of trials-and-errors, below are the steps that worked for me.

 ## Step 1: Notebook configuration file